Kuro-dev/kurobot/README.md

 # kurobot

 its just some fun project:
+I use this project primarily to learn how to work with the Java-Discord-Api (JDA).
 What can it do:

 1) Post memes
-2) post inspiring images (well, sometimes. because it uses an AI to do it.) yes, you heard me: randomly generated, completely unique "inspiring" images.
+2) post inspiring images (well sometimes, because it uses an AI to do it.) yes, you heard me: randomly generated, completely unique "inspiring" images.
-3) insult people

 What can you do:

 1) Submit memes to be added to the database
-2) Do the same with insults.

 collaborators are appreciated.
 If someone wants to join, just let me know.
 Its a pure fun project to learn and work with the Java discord library "JDA"